-We have incurred net losses every quarter subsequent to the quarter ended June 30, 2008.
+We have incurred net losses every quarter subsequent to the quarter ended June 30, 2008and through the quarter ended September 30, 2011.
+We recorded a profit for the quarter ended December 31, 2011.
+See "Recent Developments."
 We have been adversely affected by the economic recession affecting the United States as a whole, by increased financing costs and decreased availability of capital to fund our purchases of automobile contracts, and by a decrease in the overall level of sales of automobiles and light trucks.